enquirer/prompt-base/README.md

 **Instantiate**

-The main purpose of this library is to be inherited by other libraries to create custom prompt types.
-However, the main export is a function that can be instantiated to run basic "input" prompts, if you want to see how everything works, run examples, tests, etc.
+The main purpose of this library is to serve as a base for other libraries to create custom prompt types. _However, the main export is a function that can be instantiated to run basic "input" prompts_.

 ```js
 var Prompt = require('prompt-base');